Oklahoma Mother Loses Limbs After Being Bitten By A Tick

 While some of these products are safe, others leave harmful chemical residues on our pet’s fur and in our homes.
 These chemicals are highly hazardous to animals and humans, can damage the brain and nervous system, and cause cancer according to the National Resources Defense Council (NRDC) in a first-of-its-kind study.

 The report zeroed in on two particular chemicals, Propoxur, and Tetrachlovinpos (TCVP), used on the national flea & tick collar brands including Harts and Zodiak.
 Propoxur belongs to a class of chemicals called carbomates, which also causes nerve damage, and is on Proposition 65, California’s list of chemicals known to cause cancer.

-TCVP belongs to the class of nerve damaging chemicals known as organophosphates, many of which have been banned for home use or for use on pets due to their hazardous implications.
-NRDC was particularly concerned with the unintended consequences from curious toddlers and children, who pet animals and then put their hands in their mouths.
+TCVP belongs to the class of nerve-damaging chemicals known as organophosphates, many of which have been banned for home use or for use on pets due to their hazardous implications.
+NRDC was particularly concerned with the unintended consequences of curious toddlers and children, who pet animals and then put their hands in their mouths.